syncfusion-content/uwp-docs/uwp/Charts/Area.md

 ---
 layout: post
-title: Area in UWP Charts control | Syncfusion
+title: Area in UWP Chart | Syncfusion®
-description: Learn here all about Area support in Syncfusion® Universal Windows Platform (UWP) Charts (SfChart) control and more.
+description: Area in the UWP Chart displays data as filled regions between data points and the axis, emphasizing trends and value magnitude.
 platform: uwp
 control: SfChart
 documentation: ug
 ---

-# Area in UWP Charts (SfChart)
+# Chart area in UWP Chart

 Chart area represents the entire chart and all its elements.
 It’s a virtual rectangular area that includes all the chart elements like axis, legends, series etc.